RP.20.05

 Investigating the mental health of children exposed to domestic and family violence through the use of linked police and health records

 In Australia, mental health disorders are a leading cause of disease burden in children.
-Children’s exposure to domestic and family violence (DFV) is noted as one of the most common and severe adverse events during childhood.
+Children’s experiences of domestic and family violence (DFV) are noted as one of the most common and severe adverse childhood events.

-Previous research has acknowledged that exposure to DFV in childhood can increase the risk of mental health disorders, such as aggression, hyperactivity, depression, anxiety, eating disorders and phobias.
+Previous research has acknowledged that experiencing DFV in childhood can increase the risk of mental health disorders such as aggression, hyperactivity, depression, anxiety, eating disorders and phobias.
 Mental health issues may also emerge long after initial exposure to DFV.

 Research aim/s

-The overarching aim of this project is to identify the mental health service use and diagnoses of children exposed to DFV in Western Australia from 1987 to 2017.
+The overarching aim of this project was to identify the mental health service use and diagnoses of children exposed to DFV in Western Australia from 1987 to 2017.

 Methods